scottslowe/lowescott.github.io/_posts/2015-12-04-use-case-ssh-bastion-host.md

 comments: true
 date: 2015-12-04
 layout: post
-title: A Use Case for an SSH Bastion Host
+title: One Use Case for an SSH Bastion Host
 categories: Explanation
 tags:
 - Linux